 Ashland recognized with Commitment to Life Award by Natura&Co

-/EIN News/ -- WILMINGTON, Del., Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Ashland Inc. (NYSE: ASH) has been recognized with the Commitment to Life Award in the Human Rights category by Natura&Co for Ashland’s Responsible Solvers™ sustainable guar farming and education program using science, technology, engineering, and math (STEM) to train men and women farmers in Rajasthan, India.
+WILMINGTON, Del., Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Ashland Inc. ASH has been recognized with the Commitment to Life Award in the Human Rights category by Natura&Co for Ashland's Responsible Solvers™ sustainable guar farming and education program using science, technology, engineering, and math (STEM) to train men and women farmers in Rajasthan, India.

 Natura &Co has a strong belief in the power of cooperation, co-creation, and collaboration to create shared value for all.
 The global, purpose driven group comprised of four iconic beauty companies including Avon, Natura, The Body Shop and Aesop, operates in more than 100 countries, with over 3,700 stores and 35,000 employees.